SvOlli/sorbus/doc/cpu_detect.md

 The "runtime environment" also comes with another feature.
 Since it's well encapsulated, it can be used just as a subroutine in differenct cores.
-As of now, it is used within the MCP and the Native Core.
+As of now, it is used within the MCP and the JAM Core.

 Every Byte Is Sacred